BloYoMind/Morse-Code-Translator/README.md

 # Morse-Code-Translator
-This is a freee open source python morse code translator.
+This is a free open source python morse code translator.
-It will translate english to morse, and soon it will be able to translate morse to english.
+One function translates english to morse, and the other translates morse to english.